Skip to main content

 6. Scores by severity and confidence

 This takes hours because agents verify each finding across files and external sources.
-The result is high-confidence issues, that you can immediately act on.
+The result is high confidence issues you can immediately act on.

 Starting a scan